Women, Infants and Children

-WIC Income Guidelines: Click here to learn about WIC Income Guidelines: 185% of Poverty, Effective April 13, 2023.
+WIC income guidelines Click here to learn about WIC Income Guidelines: 185% of Poverty, Effective April 2024.
 The United States Department of Agriculture (USDA) WIC income guidelines for determining income eligibility for the WIC Program revised guidelines have been released.
 These new levels are effective immediately and will remain in effect until USDA releases new income guidelines.

 The Supplemental Nutrition Program for Women, Infants and Children (WIC) provides nutrition education and healthy foods to: